dolph/recipes/black-beans.md

 - 1 tablespoons olive oil
 - 1/2 yellow onion, chopped
-- 1 clove crushed garlic
 - 1 teaspoon chili powder
 - 1 small chipotle in adobo, puréed

+Combine and sauté until fragrant:

+- 1 clove garlic, minced

 Combine, bring to a boil, then simmer for an hour until thickened: